 However, for many people just redeeming for domestic travel is a lot more practical.

 That’s one of the areas where Delta SkyMiles can be a great program.
-I know many people get frustrated by miles, and think an offer isn’t worth taking advantage of because the miles will be hard to redeem.
+I know many people get frustrated by miles, and therefore don’t think it’s worth accruing miles with some airlines, whether through flying or credit cards.

 Delta’s “Pay With Miles” feature